Funny Games (2007 film): Plot

 George and Ann Farber, their son Georgie, and their dog Lucky arrive at their lake house.
 Their next door neighbor Fred comes over with two young men, Paul and Peter, to help put the boat into the lake, though Fred is behaving strangely.

 While Ann is cooking, Peter visits and asks to borrow some eggs.
 She gives him the eggs, he leaves, and once out of sight drops the eggs, then returning to apologize for his clumsiness and ask for more.
 She gives him four more eggs and he leaves, but Lucky jumps on him, breaking the eggs.
 To Ann's frustration, Paul implores her to test one of his golf clubs outside, and Peter requests more eggs.
 George arrives and tries to oust them, ultimately slapping Paul.
-In retaliation, Peter bashes George's knee with the golf club.
+In retaliation, Peter breaks George's leg with the golf club.
 The two men then take the family hostage.

 Paul guides Ann on a game of "Hot and Cold" to find Lucky, whom he had killed with the golf club.
 When their neighbors, the Thompsons, visit, Ann claims Paul and Peter are simply friends of theirs.
 After returning home, the Farbers are forced to participate in a number of sadistic games in order to stay alive, during which they put Georgie's head in a pillowcase and ask Ann to strip naked.
 Georgie is hurt by Paul until she complies.
 When released from the pillowcase, Georgie escapes and goes to Fred's house, where he discovers bloody corpses.

 Meanwhile, Paul ties Ann up before going out to search for Georgie, leaving Peter to watch over the Farbers.
 Ann asks why they do not directly kill them, and Peter answers that they should not forget the fun of the games.
 When Peter goes to the kitchen to get eggs, Ann jumps to George but George fails to free her before Peter comes back, and Peter beats her and breaks the eggs again.
 Ann begs Peter to let them go, but he refuses.
 Georgie finds a shotgun in Fred's house and Paul tells him to go ahead and shoot him with it, but the gun fails to go off, revealing the gun to be empty.
 Paul returns him to the living room, and gives the shotgun to Peter, and reveals the two missing shotgun shells.